 AUSTRALIA WOMEN'S NATIONAL TEAM

-When they began playing in 1978, the Australian Women’s National Team was called the “Female Socceroos.”
-But in 1995, when they first qualified to compete on the world stage, the women’s team officially became “The Matildas.”
-They’ve been a dominant fixture in the tournament ever since, reaching the quarterfinals in each of their last three competitions.
+When they began playing in 1978, the Australian Women's National Team was called the "Female Socceroos".
+But in 1995, when they first qualified to compete on the world stage, the women's team officially became "the Matildas".
+They've been a dominant fixture in the tournament ever since, reaching the quarter-finals in each of their last three competitions.
 Led by Sam Kerr, the 2019 squad may be the most promising Australian team yet.

 Keep an eye out for these players as they try to lead the Matildas to victory in France.

-Sam Kerr is the fastest player on the field, impossible to mark and one of the most prolific strikers in the world.
-As team captain, she’s on her way to becoming a true icon of the game.
+Sam Kerr is the fastest player on the pitch, impossible to mark and one of the most prolific strikers in the world.
+As team captain, she's on her way to becoming a true icon of the game.